 - Favorite bits: Eddie Murphy appearing randomly as Kunta Kinte (he also appears later as Hideki Tojo), Ali MacGraw (Julia Louis-Dreyfus) quoting her "Love Story" line after Henry says "I'm sorry" to Polly Bergen (Robin Duke).

 FILM: "WEST HEAVEN" - JUDITH JACKLIN BELUSHI

-- Rhonda Coullet performs the titular song (accompanied by members over a montage of candid and personal photos of the late John Belushi.
+- Rhonda Coullet performs the titular song (with several members of the Late Night with David Letterman band) over a montage of candid and personal photos of the late John Belushi.

 - Like with the remembrance at the end of last season's Robert Urich show, this is exempt from a star rating; there are a few moments of 80s cheese coming from the video effects, but the private photos of Belushi with friends and loved ones were an effective tribute.